devStar4846/browser-cli/README.md

-# br_cli
+# br-cli

-A simple CLI tool to control a background browser using Playwright.
+A command line tool to control background browser in daemon mode.
+Can be seamless integrated with claude code or gemini cli

 ## Usage